makscee/arena-of-ideas/tasks/someday.md

-        +Knights [Inspire]: "+1/+1" until the end of battle +Knights [Rally]: [Inspire] all allies at the start of battle +Knights [Vengeful]: After Death, deals 1 damage to killer +Guardians [Shielded]: The next damage this unit takes is reduced to 0 +Guardians [Barrier]: Absorb 1 damage
+        +Knights [Inspire]: "+1/+1" until the end of battle +Knights [Rally]: [Inspire] all allies at the start of battle +Knights [Vengeful]: After Death, deals 1 damage to killer +Guardians [Shield]: The next damage this unit takes is reduced to 0 +Guardians [Barrier]: Absorb 1 damage
         +Demons [Chaotic]: After strike deal 1 damage to random enemy +Demons [Stoneskin]: Gain "+1" HP for each alive ally